clawpack/doc/doc/installing.rst

 Developer install
 ---------------------

-Clawpack 5.0 be obtained by cloning a number of repositories from `<https://github.com/clawpack>`_.
+Clawpack 5.0 can be obtained by cloning a number of repositories from `<https://github.com/clawpack>`_.
 This is advised for those who want to help develop Clawpack or to have the most recent bleeding edge version.